rvaiya/keyd/man.md

 ## Layouts

-The *layout* is a special kind of layer from which mappings are drawn if no other layers are active.
+The *layout* is a special kind of layer from which bindings are drawn if no other layers are active.
 By default all keys are mapped to themselves within a layout.
 Every config has at least one layout called *main*, but additional layouts may be defined and subsequently activated using the `layout()` action.